q1park/pytorch_models/README.md

-# Examples of model building methods in tensorflow versus pytorch using convolutional networks
+# Convolutional networks in tensorflow

-PyTorch models are relatively straightforward (imho)

-flowers-torch.ipynb - Simple example of a PyTorch convolutional network

 With all of the insanity going on due to the merging of Keras and Tensorflow, I thought it would be nice to provide several examples of ways to build models that satisfy the following requirements: